SAP-samples/teched2022-IN261/exercises/ex2/README.md

 # Exercise 2 - Play around with SAP Event Mesh in a pre-configured scenario

-In this exercise, we will explore an event-driven end-to-end architecture in a pre-configured scenario.
-We will log into SAP Event Mesh and look at our queue and the respective queue subscription.
-In a next step we will create a test queue and a queue subscription.
-We will then open our shared extension application.
-Next, we will update our business partner in SAP S/4HANA and as a result trigger an event.
-We can now see how this event immediately disappears from our queue, and can look at it in detail in our test queue.
-Next, we can see that the customer/business partner has been added to the extension application.
+Now we will explore an event-driven end-to-end architecture in a pre-configured scenario.
+First, we will log into SAP Event Mesh and look at our queue and the respective queue subscription.
+In a next step we will create a test queue and another queue subscription for this queue.
+Then, we will open our shared extension application.

+In SAP S/4HANA we will update our business partner and as a result trigger an event.
+We can now see how this event is added to our queue and then almost immediately disappears from our queue.
+Since the extension application does not consume from our test queue, we can consume the event and look at it.
+Next, we can see that the customer/business partner has been added to the extension application and that additional data has been collected using an API call to the backend.

 ## Exercise 2.1 - Log into SAP Event Mesh and make yourself familiar with it